visionbike/visionbike-Hugo/content/posts/setting-up-personal-blog-with-hugo-and-gh-pages/index.md

 ![Create source code repository](create-source-code-repo.png)

-{{% admonition type="tip" title="Creating Github Repository Without README" details="false" %}}
+{{% admonition type="tip" title="Creating Github Repository Without README File" details="false" %}}
-By creating a repository without a `README` file, you can avoid accidental history conflicts when pushing your local project to a fresh repository.
-You can always add a `README` file later if needed.
+By creating a repository without a **README** file, you can avoid accidental history conflicts when pushing your local project to a fresh repository.
+You can always add a **README** file later if needed.
 {{% /admonition %}}

 Now, you link the local project to the GitHub repository by the `git remote` command: